Dealing with debt

 Help is at hand.
 The agencies listed below are experts in helping people deal with debt.

 Rent and mortgage arrears

 If you are having problems paying your rent or mortgage, there are steps you can take to sort out the problem and avoid eviction or repossession.
 The sections on rent arrears and mortgage arrears have more information.

 the Step Change Scottish Debtline on 0800 138 3328 (lines are open Monday-Friday 8am-8pm).

 Accountant in Bankruptcy (who are responsible for administering the bankruptcy process in Scotland) have a useful guide to dealing with creditors and debt.

-You can also contact your local Citizens Advice Bureau, which you can find using the Advice Services Directory, or find your nearest money advice centre using the search at the Money Advice Scotland website.
+You can also contact your local Citizens Advice Bureau or find your nearest money advice centre using the search at the Money Advice Scotland website.